Flag of Argentina: Traditional Pledge

+Modern Pledge

 The Glorious Reveille may be sounded by a military or a marching band at this point, and confetti may be showered upon the students.

 In the Armed Forces of the Argentine Republic and civil uniformed services the pledge is similar but with a different formula and response of ¡Si, juro!
 (Yes, I pledge!)

 Military/police variant

 In the Argentine Federal Police, the words y su Constitución Nacional (and its Constitution) may be inserted.